As always, I want to inspire you to make the parts of your home cockpit by yourself. Because it is simple, quick and free.

 Some other devices such as GPS (430/530) are sold for price of about $200 to $1000.

-You can estimate prices by just learning more about how all this works.
-You may be surprised.
+You can estimate is it really worth it, by just learning more about how all this works, You may be surprised!
 Read below about this.

 Why does no one produce G2000/G3000 ?
 Maybe because it is much simplier, it is just a simple frame with 12 absolutely similar buttons?
-How can you convince people that this is a "very complicated" and expensive device?
+How can someone convince people that this is a "very complicated" and expensive device?
 No chance.
-"C'mon, it's just a small monitor with a row of buttons!"
-And so it is.
+You could ask: "C'mon, it's just a small monitor with a row of buttons!"
+And so it is, you are totally right!

 Each hardware module for the simulator performs two functions - input control (switches, buttons, knobs) and data output (displays, indicators and pointers).
-And, in fact, such modules as G1000, GPS (430/530), EFIS and other "complex" modules that have a TFT screen for displaying information from the simulator, are some of the most simple devices!
+And, in fact, such modules as G1000, GPS (430/530), EFIS and other "complex" modules that have a LCD screen for displaying information from the simulator, are the most simple devices do make!

 They are even simpler to make than some of the switch/annunciator panels or an autopilot module!
 Why?

-Those several buttons (and 2-4 encoders) are also doing nothing for the module itself.
+Those several buttons (and 2-4 encoders) are also doing nothing in the module itself.

 All these control elements are used to send commands to your simulator, using one of these two methods of USB communication:

-So, as you can see, the structure of such device is very simple - it consists of only 3 parts: LCD display, one or several small PCBs with a few buttons connected to some input controller, and cover (bezel).
+So, as you can see, the structure of such device is very simple - it consists of only 3 parts: LCD display, small PCBs with a few buttons connected to some input controller (Arduino inside!), and cover (bezel, that actually can be cut out from any suitable material, even cardboard!).

 Do not think that you need some "special" LCD for your PDF / MFD / EFIS / GPS.
 In fact, you can use any available LCD screen, even a very old LCD monitor that you can find for free in your house, or buy on "second-hand" market for $5 ... $50.